🚨 STATUS UPDATE: March 24, 2026

 With 25 years of experience in Seattle real estate, I understand how entity structures intersect with escrow, title review, HOA documentation, resale certificates, and evolving federal compliance requirements.
 Purchases involving LLCs, trusts, and corporations often include additional layers of review, signature authority verification, and vesting considerations.

 My approach is proactive.
-We identify potential documentation gaps early, confirm authority to sign, and align timelines with escrow and title before issues arise.
+We identify potential documentation gaps early, confirm authority to sign, flag FinCEN reporting obligations at the outset, and align timelines with escrow and title before issues arise.

-If entity documentation is incomplete or reporting obligations are unclear, delays are possible.
-Early verification reduces risk.
+If entity documentation is incomplete or beneficial ownership information is not readily available, delays are possible.
+Early verification reduces risk significantly.

 Are family trusts required to file beneficial ownership reports?